smaldragon/ReaBank/README.md

 Several .reabank files are included per keyboard, one containing all the instruments, and smaller ones split by category.

 The .reabank files can be downloaded from the [releases](https://github.com/smaldragon/ReaBank/releases/) page in a .zip format, or by cloning this repo.

+The program now also exports `.json` files in addition to the `.reabank` files, these can be useful for further manipulation of the data.

 ---